apache/tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 Your ASIC accelerator must have its own compilation flow.
 Usually, it could be one of the following cases:

 **Generate a graph representation and feed it to a graph engine**:
-You may have your own a graph engine that is capable of executing a graph (or a neural network model) on your accelerator.
+You may have your own graph engine that is capable of executing a graph (or a neural network model) on your accelerator.
 For example, both Intel DNNL and NVIDIA TensorRT use an engine to run a whole graph or a model, so that they are able to 1) reduce memory transaction between operators and 2) optimize graph execution with operator fusion.

 In order to achieve the above two optimizations, you may need to process the graph during the compilation time.
 For example, Conv2D and bias addition are two separate operators in TVM, but they may be one operator (Conv2D with bias addition capability) on your accelerator.
 In this case, you may want to optimize the graph by replacing the `conv2d - add` graph pattern to a `your_conv2d_with_bias` node.